webiny/Framework/src/Webiny/Component/Rest/README.md

 - `restGetPage`: returns the value of `_page` query parameter
 - `restGetPerPage`: returns the value of `_perPage` query parameter (has a built-in limit of 1.000)
 - `restGetSortField`: returns the sort field name from the `_sort` query parameter
+- `restGetSortFields`: returns the sort fields array, parsed from the `_sort` query parameter
 - `restGetSortDirection`: returns the sort direction from the `_sort` query parameter
 - `restGetFields`: returns the value of `_fields` query parameter